-SceneScan: Real-Time Depth-Sensing Through Stereo Vision
+SceneScan: Depth-Sensing Through Stereo Vision at 100 Fps

 SceneScan is Nerian's latest 3D depth sensing solution, and the successor to our popular SP1 stereo vision sensor.
 SceneScan relies on stereo vision and hardware-accelerated image processing to gain a 3D understanding of an observed area.
 Unlike conventional depth sensing methods, stereo vision is a passive technology that does not require the emittance of visible or invisible light.
 This is why SceneScan provides accurate 3D depth measurements even in challenging situations, such as in bright daylight, far-range measurements, multiple overlapping sensors, or even under water.